guardian/itunes-rss/README.md

 Renders the audio elements as an iTunes formatted RSS feed.

 Requires a configured CAPI API key to make it's CAPI calls.

+## Acast ads and membership callouts

+Depending on the tag, Acast ad urls and membership calls to action may be inserted into the iTunes feed.

 ## To run locally